Raymanyemao/Ti-DL/README.md

 ### Windows ###
 Run the exe.

-Qobuz-DL can also be used via command line.
+Tidal-DL can also be used via command line.
 Ex:
 ```
 usage: Tidal-DL.py [-h] [-url URL] [-q Q] [-p P] [-list LIST] [-c C] [-s S]
                    [-k K]
 optional arguments:
   -h, --help        show this help message and exit
   -url URL          Tidal web player URL.
   -q Q              Download quality.
-1 = low (96 kbps), 2 = high (320 kbps), 3 =
+1 = low (96 kbps), 2 = high (320 kbps),
-              lossless, 4 = HI_RES.
-If the chosen qual is unavailable, the
+                    3 = lossless, 4 = HI_RES.
+If the chosen qual is
-              next best option will be used as a fallback.
+                    unavailable, the next best option will be used as a
+                    fallback.
   -p P              Where to move album after downloading.
-Make sure you wrap this
+Make sure you wrap
-              up in double quotes.
+                    this up in double quotes.
   -list LIST        Download from a list of URLs. -list <txt filename>.
   -c C              Cover size to fetch.
-1 = 160x160, 2 = 320x320, 3 = 640x640, 4 =
+1 = 160x160, 2 = 320x320, 3 =
-              1280x1280.
+                    640x640, 4 = 1280x1280.
   -s S              File naming scheme.
 1 = "01. ", 2 = "01 -"
   -k K              Leave folder.jpg in album dir.
 Y or N.
+  -comment COMMENT  Custom comment.
+You can also input "URL" to write the
+                    album URL to the field.
+Make sure you wrap this up in
+                    double quotes.
 ```
 # Update Log
 ## Tidal-DL ##